mihai2000q/ConsiliumTempus-be/docs/Testing.md

 #### Web Application Factory

 The **Web Application Factory** class creates a Docker Container with the following credentials, by default:
-- **password** = StrongPassword123 (can be changed)
+- **password** = StrongPassword123 (can be changed inside the Constants class)
 - **username** = sa
 - **database name** = master

 Inside the constructor it removes all "real" instances of the database context and injects the above-mentioned container.
+On construction, the Testing Environment is set to take in the parameters in the `appsettings.Testing.json`, and the **Test Auth Handler** is invoked to add authentication to the tests.
 It also implements the Async Lifetime interface from the **xUnit Framework** which provides two methods for initialization and dispose.
 When initializing, it applies the following:
 - apply the migrations to the database
-- create a singleton http client
+- create a singleton HTTP Client
 - finally, create a database connection to start the **Respawner** that will reset the state of the container after each running method

 #### Base Integration Test

 This class also implements the Async Lifetime so that it can reset the Database on disposing (which happens after each method runs).
-This class also initializes a singleton http client from the factory, and the Jwt Settings from the Testing configuration.
+This class also borrows a singleton http client from the factory, and initializes the Jwt Settings from the Testing configuration (`appsettings.Testing.json`).
-The database is capable of reinitializing state, therefore, inside the initialize task, it will add datasets from an sql file.
+The database is capable of reinitializing state, therefore, inside the initialize task, it will add datasets from multiple sql files from within a directory.
-The subclass will be able to mention the filename if it wants a certain state of the database (only one dataset per test class).
+The subclass will be able to mention the directory name if it wants a certain state of the database (only one dataset per test class).
-To add more datasets, go to the `MockData` package inside the project (do not add multi-line comments).
+To add more datasets, go to the `MockData` package inside the project (do not add multi-line comments) and add a directory with as many sql files you need.
+Each sql file represents a table inside the database.

+By default, inside the database there will be a dataset of Users (can be deactivated per Test on the constructor parameters).
+Those Users can be modified inside the sole table inside the `MockData` directory (`Users.sql`).
+The base class also provides a way to create custom tokens based on email.
+To use a custom Token for each test method, make use of the method `UseCustomToken` and pass the email of the user.

-This class is intended to be extended from each test so that the **Client** and the **Docker Container** are initialized.
+This class is intended to be extended for each test so that the **Client** and the **Docker Container** are initialized.

+#### Test Auth Handler

+This class is used by the Web App Factory to let the Client bypass any Authentication Layer that requires it.
+In other words, some endpoints will require some type of authorization and others might just accept anonymous requests.
+However, those that require authorization will, typically, require a Token as well (which is already provided and discussed in the [Base Integration Test](#base-integration-test) class).